-- A Jetkids Bedbox: This is the “rolls royce” of products for flying with a toddler.
+- A Jetkids Bedbox: This toddler travel product is more expensive than the others, but it’s a great toddler travel product with multiple uses.
 It can be used both as a bed, carry on, and device for riding on throughout the airport.
-(Another option for overnight flights with a toddler.)
+(Although it’s much more expensive than the other products listed, it’s a great option for overnight flights with a toddler.)

 Note: Some airlines have policies that don’t allow any type of footrest in front of the seat.
 While I haven’t experienced it myself, I’ve been told that reinforcement of such policies can be different depending on flights and crew.
 Something to keep in mind as you prepare for your flight!

 6. Navigate the Airport With a Toddler Like a Pro

 Airports can be huge, and many toddlers may get tired or easily distracted when trying to walk themselves.
 Aside from having your child walk, there are several options for getting through the airport with toddlers depending on their age and walking speed.